backstrap/di-decorator-js/README.md

 (It should also work on older versions of Babel with the legacy decorator plugin, if that's what you're using.)

-This package provides a very simple, efficient, decorator-based DI/IoC solution for doing constructor injection.
+This package provides a very clean, efficient, decorator-based DI/IoC solution for doing constructor injection.
-You simply declare each of your service classes to be "injectable" using the class decorator functions `@injectable()` and  `@autoinjectable()`.
+You simply declare each of your service classes to be "injectable" using one of the class decorator functions `@injectable()` or  `@autoinjectable()`.
 If the service has any dependencies, you list those service classes as arguments to the decorator
-(in the same order as they appear in the constructor, if using `@injectable`).
+(in the same order as they would appear in the constructor.)
-Then you can start up your application by using the `resolve()` function to get an instance of your top-level service ("application") class on which to make the initial method call.
+Then you can run your application by using the `resolve()` function to get an instance of your top-level service ("application") class on which to make the initial method call.
-A complete example is given below.
+A complete example is given [below](#Usage).

+An `@autoinjectable` service automatically gets a constructor which assumes that any passed constructor args are (injectable) objects, and attaches them all as properties of the object being created.
+Each property is automatically named based on the classname of the object being attached.
+(The property name is the camel-case version of the classname - so an instance of MyClass will be named this.myClass, and an instance of ABCClass will be named this.abcClass.)
+This gives you a standard naming convention for accessing the injected services, and a cleaner implementation, since you don't have to write a boilerplate constructor to handle them.
+If you don't want this behavior, then simply declare your class as usual, using the `@injectable()` decorator.
+You can include a constructor definition for an `@autoinjectable` class if you have other initialization to do, and it will get run as well.
+(It gets run after any superclass constructors, but *before* the `@autoinjectable` constructor for this class, so don't expect all your injector properties to be set yet.)

 This package encourages adherence to good programming practices by...